gaand/wdi_2_js_demo_spa/README.md

 ## Demo

 I'm still not happy about some of this.
-Specifically, that in the playlist we expose to client code contains a method, getSongs, that should ONLY be used inside another Playlist method.
+Specifically, we expose a playlist method, getSongs, to client code.
+This method is only used by another playlist method.
+So lets hide or make this getSongs method **private**.

+We also expose the internal array of songs used in a playlist.
+This should also be hidden away from the client code.
+As an implementer I should be able to change this in my code without worrying if some client code depends on it being an array.

 And generating a Song id should be a responsibility of the Song class.
 Why should the Playlist know that a Song needs an id?
 It shouldn't.